tremho/odp-documentation/guide_book/src/how/ec/battery/10b-revisit_messages.md

 🔄 Handling PollStaticData
 ```

-We have everything in place, but we're still not doing anything with the message we receive, but we can see that our event handler is indeed receiving it.
+We have everything in place, and although we're still not doing anything with the message we receive, we can see that our event handler is indeed receiving it.

 Next we will start the steps for handling the data.